rentes/rentes.github.io/about.md

 ---
 layout: page
-title: About
+title: "About"
+description: "This is what I do."
+header-img: "img/about-bg.jpg"
 ---

 Hi!
 My name is Miguel Rentes and I am a software engineer.

 I write this blog on different software topics, because I like to talk about software and to share knowledge.
-This blog is also a great way to get your feedback so we can all learn more about software construction.
+This blog is also a great way for me to get your feedback so we can all learn more about software construction.

 Feel free to e-mail me on any software related topic or leave a comment on my blog posts.

 You can find more information about me on my [about.me][about-me] page.